taariqnazar/obsidian/Reinforcement Learning.md

 afterstate: tic-tac-toe example.
 This is how we should deal with games that can reach a state $S_{t+1}$ from multiple $(S_{t},A_{t})$ pairs.
 It may be more useful, in these cases, to instead evaluate the after state.

+# n-step Bootstrap
+A in between of TD and MC methods.
+Instead of a single step(TD) or the full episode(MC), an update based on a few more steps, n-steps say, may be better.
+That is precisely what n-step bootstrapping is.
+This somehow connects to *eligibility traces*.